rust-lang/rust-forge/index.md

 * [Rustc bug fix procedure](rustc-bug-fix-procedure.html): Describes the process for bug fixes that may cause existing code to stop compiling.
 * [So you want to implement a feature?](feature-guide.html): Describes the procedure for implementing new features in rustc.
-* [So you want to stabilize a feature?](stabilization-guide.html): Describes the procedure for stabilizing features in rustc.

 ### Interested in infrastructure and the release process?